The History and Failure of the Metal Storm Firearm

 Why the Powerful Machine Gun Didn't Work Out

-The Metal Storm systems are not particularly in wide-spread use because in most cases this many rounds per second can be a big waste of ammunition.
-Plus the Australian company went into “voluntary administration” in 2012 similar to a restructuring bankruptcy here in the United States.
+The Metal Storm systems are not particularly in widespread use because in most cases, this many rounds per second can be a big waste of ammunition.
+Besides, the Australian company went into “voluntary administration” in 2012 similar to a restructuring bankruptcy in the United States.

-Oh, it sounds fantastic, sure – enough to have been featured in many magazines and a few television shows (such as History and Discovery Channel) after its debut, as well as being cited by the Guinness Book of Records as the world's fastest firearm - but in the end, there are only so many uses for a rate of fire that high – such as when trying to shoot down incoming missiles.
+It sounded fantastic enough to have been featured in many magazines and a few television shows (such as History and Discovery Channel) after its debut, as well as being cited by the Guinness Book of Records as the world's fastest firearm.
+But in the end, there are only so many uses for a rate of fire that high, such as when trying to shoot down incoming missiles.

-The Metal Storm system also faces a magazine limitation – so ask yourself: does being able to fire one million rounds per minute make a whole lot of difference if one doesn’t have a one million round magazine?
-Or a million rounds handy at the moment?
+The Metal Storm system also faces a magazine limitation: Does being able to fire 1 million rounds per minute make a whole lot of difference if one doesn’t have a 1-million-round magazine, or 1 million rounds handy at the moment?

-So, in the end, several factors combined to cause the Metal Storm not to have been adopted into use in the U.S. Military.
-The extra cost of the ammunition, waste of ammunition during firing, weight massive amounts of ammunition, limited magazine size all combined to make this an expensive dud for practical use.
+In the end, several factors combined to cause the Metal Storm not to have been adopted into use in the U.S. Military.
+The extra cost of the ammunition, waste of ammunition during firing, massive amounts of ammunition, and limited magazine size all combined to make this an expensive dud for practical use.